stevector/stevector.github.io/_posts/2013-10-25-d8-twig-extends.md

 Copying every line of `node.tpl.php` to `node--article.tpl.php` only to change a few lines makes the theme of a given Drupal site extremely WET ([Write Everything Twice](http://en.wikipedia.org/wiki/Don't_repeat_yourself#DRY_vs_WET_solutions)).
 What if instead of duplicating the entire node template file to a node-type specific name, I could make that node-type specific file contain only the overrides?

-That's what Twig 'extends' concept does!
+That's what Twig "extends" concept does!

 ### HOW is it used?